SNL-WaterPower/WecOptTool-MATLAB/docs/user/install.rst

     | Toolbox [#f2]_       |                                                            |           |
     +----------------------+------------------------------------------------------------+-----------+

-The oldest compatible version of MATLAB currently tested is **MATLAB 2018b (Optimization Toolbox Version 8.2)**.
+The oldest compatible version of MATLAB currently tested is **MATLAB 2018a (9.4.0.949201)**.
 Please help the development team by reporting compatibility with older versions `HERE
 <https://github.com/SNL-WaterPower/WecOptTool/issues/91>`__.

 .. _user-setup-download: